These Easter Grass Sugar Cookies with M&M’S Eggs are an adorable cookie recipe for Easter!

 My Carrot Cake Cookies are great cookies for Easter, but I’ve actually wanted to make these cookies for a long time.
 Creating “grass” frosting on cookies and cakes is fun, and the addition of M&M’S cute, little milk chocolate eggs on top makes these so sweet and perfect for Easter.
 Lindt chocolate makes some candy coated eggs that are perfect for these cookies too.
 Or use spring-colored jelly beans!

 The cookies themselves are a soft sugar cookie.
 The dough is chilled for a few hours (or overnight), then rolled into balls, flatted with a drinking glass dipped in sugar, and baked into nice, round cookies.
 The recipe makes about 21 cookies.

 For the frosting “grass,” you’ll need one of these.
-It’s a cake decorating tip specifically for squeezing frosting into the shape of grass on your cookies.
-Pick it up at a craft store that sells cake decorating supplies (or a baking supply shop).
+It’s a grass cake decorating tip specifically for squeezing frosting into the shape of grass on your cookies.
+Pick it up at a craft store that sells cake decorating supplies (or a baking supply shop) or on Amazon.
 While you’re there, grab a plastic disposable pastry bag (unless you already have one at home).
 Of course, if you’re not into making frosting grass, it’s perfectly okay to just frost the tops of the cookies with green frosting and add the eggs on top.

 Here’s what you’ll get out of these delightful Easter cookies: a soft and sweet sugar cookie topped with grassy green, vanilla buttercream and the *bonus* of crunchy, candy-coated milk chocolate eggs on top.
 They’re so fun for Easter.
 Be sure to make some Easter Cupcakes too.
 Enjoy!

 - 1 large egg